 This program is designed to prepare students to perform fundamental accounting applications.
+Students that enter fundamental accounting applications.
 Students that enter this program will have specific training in basic financial accounting, payroll, and accounting technology, including instruction in computer technology and software specific to the accounting field.
 The courses in this certificate program will transfer into the Associate of Applied Science Degree and the Diploma in Accounting.